abdulcybort/ReconMaster/README.md

 # Check config file
 cat config.json

-# Run with verbose output
+# Test with verbose output
-python3 -c "import requests; print(requests.__version__)"
+python3 -c "import requests; print('Requests version:', requests.__version__)"
 🤝 Contributing
 How to Contribute
 Fork the repository

 Create a feature branch: git checkout -b feature/AmazingFeature

-Commit your changes: git commit -m 'Add AmazingFeature'
+Commit your changes: git commit -m 'Add some AmazingFeature'

 Push to the branch: git push origin feature/AmazingFeature

 Open a Pull Request

+Development Guidelines
+Follow PEP 8 Python style guidelines

+Add comprehensive comments for complex logic

+Update documentation for new features

+Test on both Kali Linux and Termux

+Ensure backward compatibility

+Add error handling for new features

 Areas for Contribution
-High Priority
 Additional vulnerability checks

 Performance optimizations

-More API integrations
+New API integrations

-Better error handling

-Medium Priority
-Export formats (CSV, HTML, PDF)

-GUI interface
+GUI implementation

 Docker containerization

-Documentation improvements

-Low Priority
-Plugin system

-Scheduled scans
+Additional reconnaissance modules

-Advanced reporting
+Enhanced reporting formats

-Integration with other tools

-Development Guidelines
-Follow PEP 8 Python style guide

-Add comprehensive comments

-Include error handling

-Test on Kali and Termux

-Update documentation

-Maintain backward compatibility

 ⚖️ Legal Disclaimer
-IMPORTANT: READ BEFORE USE
+IMPORTANT: READ CAREFULLY BEFORE USING THIS TOOL
+Terms of Use
-This tool is for educational and authorized security testing purposes only.
+This tool is provided for educational and authorized security testing purposes only.

 ✅ Permitted Uses
-Testing systems you own or manage
+Testing systems you own or have explicit written permission to test

-Authorized penetration testing
+Authorized penetration testing engagements

-Bug bounty programs with explicit permission
+Bug bounty programs with explicit scope permission

 Educational and research purposes

 Security awareness training

 ❌ Prohibited Uses
-Unauthorized access to systems
+Unauthorized access to computer systems

 Violating laws or regulations